gargashish360/System_Design/README.md

    --> Spatial Database: quadtree.
    --> Quadtree: Every node has 0 children nodes or atleast 4 children nodes.
 * Key-value stores database is good, as they help to access data very quickly.
+* Replication and Sharding:
+--> Main database is synced up with replica: Hence in this case the write operation will take fairly long time, as operations are need to be updated both on main database and replica.
+--> For instance, if servers are placed in India(Original) and USA(Replica).
+An indian user, if updates anything will get its update instantaneously whereas replication can be done asynchronously with USA server let's say every 5 min or 10 min etc.
+--> Horizontal Scaling: For Ex, having multiple database servers.
+--> Sharding: Split up the main data into multiple parts, and store each part on the different database server.
+For Ex, any payment coming from customer whose name start with A-B will store in database server 1, any customer whose name start with C-D will be stored in database server 2 etc.
+* We can use hashing to select which shard to use, based on the character no.
+* Leader Election: Third-Party Service --> Database: If there are many services, doing the same task, then the leader is selected among them to not repeat the task.
+                   --> Zookeeper and Etcd are two tools, that can be used for leader election.